home-assistant/home-assistant.io/source/_docs/configuration/entity-registry.markdown

 customizing the identifiers and names of these entities.

-As this is still a very new part of Home Assistant, changes will require a restart of Home Assistant to take affect.
+As this is still a very new part of Home Assistant, changes will require a restart of Home Assistant to take effect.
 A config user interface will be added in a future version.

 <p class='note'>